 There is increasing evidence to support the need for most children and adults with a congenital heart problem to take some form of exercise.
 It can increase the effectiveness of their heart muscle and generally aid the circulation of blood around their body.
 It may also reduce the number of infections they catch as they become more generally fit and healthy.

 Whilst it is crucial to remember that people living with only half a working heart do not have the energy levels of their peers, most children and young adults can take part in some sort of exercise.
 It is important that every young person has the opportunity to explore and participate in exercise where it is physically safe them to do so.

-This information is written primarily for parents, but it will also be useful for young people with single ventricle heart conditions.
-It aims to give overall guidance for leisure and school sports and exercise, and includes a chart which can be used by individual families to give an up-to-date personalised picture of what is safe for them.
+This information is written for young people with half a heart, parents, teachers and club leaders.
+It aims to give overall guidance for leisure and school sport and exercise.
+The printed booklet also includes a chart which can be used by individuals to give an up-to-date personalised picture of what is safe for them.

 - Types of sport and exercise

-- School PE lesson
+- School PE lessons

-- The bleep test
+- The bleep or multi-stage fitness test

 - More challenging sports